Bloodshot (film): Plot

-After leading a successful rescue operation of hostages in Mombasa, U.S. Marine Ray Garrison and his wife, Gina, travel for a holiday at an Italian beachside town in the Amalfi Coast.
-They are kidnapped by a group of mercenaries led by Martin Axe, who demands to know how the US military learned about the hostages and their location.
-When Ray explains that he cannot answer, Axe executes Gina in front of him.
-Ray vows revenge, and Axe kills Ray as well.
+After leading a successful rescue operation of hostages in Mombasa, U.S. Marine Ray Garrison and his wife Gina travel for a holiday at an Italian beachside town in the Amalfi Coast.
+They are kidnapped by a group of mercenaries led by Martin Ax, who demands to know how the US military learned about the hostages and their location.
+When Ray explains that he cannot answer, Ax executes Gina with an air compressor in front of him.
+Ray vows revenge, and Ax kills Ray as well.

 An amnesiac Ray awakens in the labs of Rising Spirit Technologies (RST), a company in Kuala Lumpur specializing in cybernetic enhancements for disabled US military personnel.
 CEO and lead scientist Dr. Emil Harting tells Ray he is the first successful human subject of the "Bloodshot" program, resurrecting and healing him through the injection of experimental nanite technology now replacing his entire bloodstream.
 This technology increases his strength and heals his injuries, but the nanites need to be regularly replaced and recharged or he will eventually succumb to damage and die again.

-Ray is introduced to Dr. Harting's other patients, including female former U.S. Navy Diver "KT", former U.S. Army Ranger Marcus Tibbs, and ex-Navy SEAL Jimmy Dalton.
-After experiencing flashbacks of Gina and Axe, Ray abruptly leaves to avenge Gina's death.
-Using the nanites and RST servers to hack into databases, Ray tracks Axe to Budapest and kills him along with his bodyguards.
+Ray is introduced to Dr. Harting's other patients, including female former U.S. NavyDiver "KT", former U.S. Army Ranger Marcus Tibbs, and ex-Navy SEAL Jimmy Dalton.
+After experiencing flashbacks of Gina and Ax, Ray abruptly leaves to avenge Gina's death.

+Using the nanites and RST servers to hack into databases, Ray tracks Ax to Budapest and kills him along with his bodyguards.
 Back at RST, Ray is put to sleep as his nanites are rebooted.
-As he has done many times before, Harting replaces Ray's memories with a new scenario of how Gina died, this time with Axe's associate, Nick Baris, as the culprit.
+As he has done many times before, Harting replaces Ray's memories with a new scenario of how Gina died, this time with his own former associate at RST, Nick Baris, as the culprit.
 KT objects to Harting repeatedly manipulating Ray's memories so he will go after different targets without question or remorse, but she is ignored and reminded that RST can kill her by deactivating her enhancements.